Can You Feel My Heart

 "Can You Feel My Heart" is a song by British rock band Bring Me the Horizon.
-Written by vocalist Oliver Sykes, guitarist Lee Malia and keyboardist Jordan Fish, it was produced by Terry Date and featured on the band's 2013 fourth studio album Sempiternal.
+Written by vocalist Oliver Sykes, guitarist Lee Malia and keyboardist Jordan Fish, it was produced by Terry Date and appears as the opening track on the band's 2013 fourth studio album Sempiternal.
 The song was also released as the fourth and final single from the album on 8 October 2013, reaching number five on the UK Rock & Metal Singles Chart.

 Promotion and release

 The song was released in October 2013 as the fourth and final single from Sempiternal, backed with remixes of the song by Enter Shikari (under their "Shikari Sound System" alias) and electronic producer Jakwob.
 It was later included as the closing track on the band's first live video album, Live at Wembley, released in 2015, and is also featured on their second, 2016's Live at the Royal Albert Hall.
 In June 2014, "Can You Feel My Heart" was featured on the soundtrack of the video game EA Sports UFC.